top of page

 The resort became known nationwide and continued to be operated by members of the Stewart family until 1953 when Kathryn Lloyd, their daughter, let the resort go to the Scottish Rite organization of Sacramento.
 Replacing many of the older buildings that had been destroyed in a fire on July 4, 1948, the Scottish Rite rebuilt and modernized the buildings and facilities.

 Then in 1969 the group decided to sell the resort to a group of Weed businessmen, who wanted to see the popular spot preserved and kept in use.
-[Ed. putting such an altruistic spin on their intentions is perhaps dubious; they immediately carved up the land legally, on which each built their own private vacation homes; but they did keep the spa operation going at least.]
+[Ed. putting such an altruistic spin on their intentions is perhaps dubious; they immediately carved up the land legally, on which each built their own private vacation home; but they did keep the spa operation going at least, on some minimal level.]

 This was in line with the wishes of founder Henry Stewart who maintained that the mineral water there had saved his life, and he often stated that Stewart Mineral Springs should be kept open to the public and that "things at the resort should be kept simple so that anyone can come and partake of the great mineral water." [emphasis added]

-The springs were operated by Aaron Thomas Jr., Fred Pillon and Joe Aquila of Weed and Thomas built a beautiful home overlooking Parks Creek [Ed. the current A-frame lodging].
+The springs were operated by Aaron Thomas Jr., Fred Pillon and Joe Aquila of Weed and Thomas built a beautiful home overlooking Parks Creek [Ed. the current three-story A-frame lodge].

 But this partnership was not to last and the new owners were Winston and Carol Goodpasture.
 They moved into the home overlooking Parks Creek and made many improvements at the Springs.
 Everything at the Springs was spic and span, the grounds were lovely, the food was health-giving and delicious, the kitchen and restaurant were squeaky clean and Stewart Springs was a paradise.
 A perfect paradise where one could soak in the beneficial waters, sun on the deck of the bathhouse after the sauna, and then enjoy a leisurely meal afterwards.